-This green square is telling you that you can copy to formula to the cells below by dragging it with your finger.
+This green square tells you you can copy to formula to the cells below by dragging it with your finger.

 Sorting the list

 After you have copied the function to the cells where you need it, you have validated all of the e-mails.
 This may have been all you wanted to do or you may now want to sort the data by true and false to delete the non valid e-mails.
 You no longer need to have the data highlighted.
-As there is no menu option for sorting, you will have to use a function to accomplish this.
-Choose an active cell at the bottom or to the right of the data to be sorted to make room for the new list.
+There is no menu option for sorting, so you must use a function.
+Choose an active cell at the bottom or to the right of the data to make room for the new list.
 As you may have guessed, the name of the function is SORT.
-The syntax is as follows.

 =SORT(range, sort_column, is_ascending, [sort_column2, is_ascending2, ...])